Banduk: Production

 Renowned Yolngu artist Banduk Marika served as Aboriginal consultant, and also played the role of Aunt in the film.
 Roy Marika, Banduk's uncle and renowned artist, plays the grandfather.

 Release

 The film was made by Channel 9 (now Nine Network) for the Second European Broadcasting Union (EBU) Drama Exchange for children, and released on Channel 9 in July 1985.
 It was released in the UK by Thames Television.

 Reception

-Cinema Papers gives the film a lukewarm review, but The Sydney Morning Herald (Deirdre McPherson) called the film charming in its simplicity, and Bayulma Marika "most appealing as Banduk".
+Cinema Papers gave the film a mediocre review, but The Sydney Morning Herald (Deirdre McPherson) called it charming in its simplicity, and Bayulma Marika said it was "most appealing as Banduk".